redpesk-samples/signal-composer-plugins-demo-n2k/README.md

 The full documentation can be found under the [docs](./docs/) directory.

-As a quick sum up, once loded by the signal-composer, this plugin will collect, process and push data coming from the canbus-binding, to a redis time series database.
+As a quick sum up, once loaded by the signal-composer, this plugin will collect, process and push data coming from the canbus-binding, to a redis time series database.

-# Fast build procedure
+## Fast build procedure

 Just use autobuild script: